Grasshopper-Tekla Live Link

 This component can be connected to any input with named values (i.e. inputs that you can right-click to get a list of values to pick from).- Once connected, the component will show a dropdown with all the available attributes.

-- Can be used on e.g. the 'Filter' and 'Type' inputs of the 'Object Pipeline' component.
+- Can be used on e.g. the 'Filter' and 'Type' inputs of the 'Object Pipeline' component, or any other enumerated or boolean input on e.g. various settings components.

 Back to top